-• tomato plant with white spots on stem and fruit
+• white corky spots on a green tomato fruit

 Scientific name: Clavibacter michiganensis subsp. michiganensis (Cmm)